 CAR-T Cell Therapy Advancements

-In 2017, two experimental CAR-T treatments received approval from the U.S. FDA with more in clinical trials:
+In 2017, two experimental CAR-T treatments received landmark approvals from the U.S. FDA with more in clinical trials:

 Because CAR-T is a new technology, it has certain challenges.
 First, it is expensive to manufacture antigens in a lab and attach them to T cells.
 Second, it takes a long time and carries a number of different specifications in order for candidates to gain approval for the treatment.
 So, exactly which candidates can receive therapy?